 In February (2010) she performed the role of "The Queen of the Night" in Opera Ddraig’s production of The Magic Flute in Cardiff, UK; and in the summer of 2009 she performed the role of "Carolina" in CIAV's production of Il Matrimonio Segreto in Barga, Italy.
 In 2008, Mary-Jean sang the role of "Galatea" in Pacific Opera's production of Franz von Suppé's Gorgeous Galatea in Sydney and was "Young Heidi" in The Production Company's production of Stephen Sondheim's Follies in Melbourne.

-In 2008, Mary-Jean was the first recipient of the Australian International Opera Award (AIOA), a scholarship to study at Cardiff University's acclaimed International Academy of Voice (CIAV) in Wales, directed by the renowned tenor Dennis O'Neill, CBE.
+Mary-Jean studied singing in Sydney Australia with world-renowned soprano Arax Mansourian.
+In 2008, she was the first recipient of the Australian International Opera Award (AIOA), a scholarship to study at Cardiff University's acclaimed International Academy of Voice (CIAV) in Cardiff, Wales, directed by the renowned tenor Dennis O'Neill, CBE.

 Mary-Jean is the daughter of Armenian mother Eliza Basmadjian, and Australian father Brian O'Doherty.
 Eliza was born in Heraklion, Crete to survivors of the Armenian Genocide and received her high school education at the Melkonian Educational Institute (MEI) in the science division.
 Eliza studied art and music with Maestros Sebouh Abcarian and Vahan Bedelian.
 It was (in part) because of her mother's Armenian education that Mary-Jean was encouraged to study dance, flute and singing.